VafaieA/PERCOLATE/README.md

-# COREX
+# PERCOLATE
-A Reproducible Micro-CT Framework for Cylindrical Core Pore Segmentation and 3D Quantitative Analysis
+Pore Extraction and Reconstruction for COre analysis and AnalyTical Evaluation